Chymyst/chymyst-core/docs/roadmap.md

 - converting between molecules and various external APIs such as HTTP, GUI toolkits, Unix files and processes
 - framework for applications

+Version 0.6: Distributed Chemical Machine
-Version 0.6: Automatic distributed and fault-tolerant execution of chemical reactions ("soup pools" or another mechanism).
+- Automatic distributed and fault-tolerant execution of chemical reactions ("site pools" or another mechanism)

 Version 0.7: Static optimizations: use advanced macros and code transformations to completely eliminate all blocking and all inessential pattern-matching overhead.